 My Cat Won't Eat: What You Can Do to Help

 Concerned that your cat is not eating?
 It can be hard to tell a picky eating episode from a serious health issue.
-A change in your cat's routine is a concern for pet parents, but figuring out why your cat is suddenly snubbing her food and learning how to get her to eat can help her get the nutrition she needs.
+A change in your cat's routine is a concern, but figuring out the cause is the first step to getting your cat eating again.

 Why Isn't My Cat Eating?

 Truth: Your cat loves to eat.
 It's up there in her favorite activities, along with sleeping, playing and trying to get her pet parents' attention.
 But eating is also a basic element of survival, without which your cat's health may rapidly decline.

 Changes in Food

 Cats are creatures of habit and will typically resist change, especially to their meal plans.
 Have you recently changed your cat's food?
 Maybe they are stubbornly refusing to try the new flavor.
 Cats can take a while to accept new foods, so a slow transition is generally recommended.
 Your kitty can't go too long without eating, so they don’t eat for 24 hr even after offering the old food again, s it's time to explore other possibilities for why she isn't eating.

 Changes in Environment

 Your cat's stubbornness can pop up if they are unhappy with the surroundings.
 "Cats may also go on brief hunger strikes in response to environmental stressors, such as the presence of guests in your home," points out Animal Planet.
 Other environmental changes, such as moving to a new home or adding a new pet or baby to the mix, may affect eating habits, too.
 If you know these types of things stress your cat, talk to your veterinarian about ways to help your cat relax.